Home » Voodoo Pasta

 Sausage and shrimp in a spicy Alfredo sauce one-pot pasta?
 Yes, please!

 This is one of those pasta recipes y’all really like.
 It requires only one pot, and no boiling of pasta whatsoever.
 It’s easy and delicious.
 Just make sure you serve Voodoo Pasta with bread on the side so no one is licking a plate at the table.
-(That’s tacky, at least.)
+(Because that’s tacky, no matter where you are.)

 Some recipes call for mushrooms, sun-dried tomatoes, celery, lots of extra garlic, no shrimp at all, tomato sauce, and I even saw one that called for ground beef.
 To be fair, I have added sun-dried tomatoes when I have good ones.
 Feel free to fiddle with add-ins, but take care to mind the liquid-to-pasta ratio.
 That’s what makes the recipe work.